suravimandal/suravimandal/README.md

 I am passionate about learning and sharing knowledge as much as I can.
 I am a detail-oriented person and I keep my goals and tasks organised to maintain productivity.
 I value a harmonious work environment, effective leadership, and creating meaningful relationships.

 Currently I am pursuing my M.tech Degree from NUS.
 I am a Capstone Project Intern at *Nappier Health Care Pvt.
 Ltd.*.
-Currently, I am working on Full Stack development work with Java Spring boot, React Navtive framewor using MongoDb and Kafka, we use jenkins to implement DevOps to work in a Agile environment.
+Currently, I am working on Full Stack development with Java Spring boot, React Navtive framework using MongoDb and Kafka, we use jenkins to implement DevOps to work in a Agile environment.

-Apart from **Full Stack Development**, I'm also, interested in **Data Science** and **Machine Learning**.
+Apart from **Full Stack Development**, I'm also interested in **Data Science** and **Machine Learning**.
 I would like to explore and research more in *Software Engineering* field.
 I look forward to learn and contribute more on *Open Source Projects*.